06 May 101 Church Fundraising Ideas That Are Fun, Creative, And Effective

 A pledge drive is a simple, tried and true way to fundraise: call, text, email, all of the above.
 Just set a goal and work hard to reach it.
 Consider asking volunteers to help you raise the money.
 Most people are very willing to help!

-We hope you’ve found these 101 examples useful!
+We hope you’ve found these 101 church fundraising ideas useful!
 If you made it through them all, then bravo to you!
 Good luck fundraising!